Taiwan Confederation of Trade Unions

 The Taiwan Confederation of Trade Unions (TCTU; 全國產業總工會) is a national trade union center in Taiwan.
 It was established in 1997, but did not receive official recognition from the government until May 1, 2000.

+The organization has been described as politically aligned with the Democratic Progressive party.
+It has been positioned as an alternative to the Chinese Federation of Labor, which has historical ties to Kuomintang (KMT).

 Affiliates

 The TCTU has 21 affiliated unions.